nsvijay04b1/AWS_Certified_Solutions_Architect_Professional/Topics/8_Database/DynamoDB.md

 		- The second attribute is called the Sort Key (or the Range Attribute).
 - All items with the same partition key value are stored together (physical storage), in sorted order by sort key value.
 - Some attributes can be scalar (one value) or nested (recursive dictionary up to 32 levels deep).

+## DynamoDB Operation, Consistency and Performance

+- We can chose between to different capacity mode at table creation: on-demand and provisioned
+- We may be able to switch between this capacity mode afterwards
+- On-demand capacity mode:
+    - Designed for unknown, unpredictable load
+    - Requires low administration
+    - We don't have to explicitly set capacity settings, all handled by DynamoDB
+    - We pay a price per million R or W unit
+- Provisioned capacity mode:
+    - We set the RCU/WCU per table
+- Every operation consumes at least 1RCU/WCU
+- 1 RCU is `1 * 4KB` read operation per second for strongly consistent reads, `2 * 4KB` read operations per second for eventual consistent reads
+- 1 WCU is `1 * 1KB` write operation per second
+- Every table has a RCU and WCU bust pool (300 seconds)
+- DynamoDB operations:
+    - **Query**:
+        - When a query is performed we need to take a partition key
+        - Query item can return 0 or more items, but we have to specify the partition key every time
+        - We can specify specific attribute we would want to be returned, we will be charged for querying the whole item anyway
+    - **Scan**:
+        - Least efficient operation, but the most flexible
+        - Scan moves through a table consuming the capacity of every item
+        - Any attribute can be used and any filters can be applied, but scan will consume the capacity for every item scanned through
+- DynamoDB can operate using two different consistency modes:
+    - Eventually consistent
+    - Strongly consistent
+- DynamoDB replicates data cross AZs using storage nodes.
+Storage nodes have a leader node, which is elected from the existing nodes
+- Writes are directed to leader node
+- The leader nodes replicates data to other nodes, typically finishing within a few milliseconds

+## WCU/RCU Calculation

+- Example: we need to store 10 items per second, 2.5K average size per item
+    - WCU required:
+        ```
+        ROUND UP(ITEM SIZE / 1 KB) => 3
+        MULT by average (30) => WCU required = 30
+        ```
+- Example: we need to retrieve 10 items per second, 2.5K average size per item
+    - RCU required:
+        ```
+        ROUND UP (ITEM SIZE / 4 KB) => 1
+        MULT by average read ops per second (10) => Strongly consistent reads = 10, Eventually consistent reads => 5

 ###  Search types: Query and Scan.
 - Query:
 	- Finds items using the primary key.